kubescape/kubescape/docs/cli-reference.md

 ### Description

-Decrypts report metadata that was protected with `kubescape scan --encrypt`.
+Decrypts a JSON report that was protected with `kubescape scan --encrypt`.
+The command restores encrypted repository metadata, Kubernetes resource metadata, source paths, container fields, copied resource labels, raw resource copies in results, and recoverable resource ID references.
+If ciphertext or an irreversible legacy resource ID remains, decryption fails instead of returning a partially restored report.

-Only metadata encrypted by `kubescape scan --encrypt` is restored.
+Only fields encrypted by `kubescape scan --encrypt` are restored.
 Metadata pseudonymized with `--hide` cannot be recovered by `kubescape decrypt`.
+Older encrypted reports may contain `ref-<hash>` resource IDs that were written with a one-way mapping.
+Those IDs cannot be recovered, so the command reports an error rather than silently treating the report as fully decrypted.

 ### Flags